pedro-duk/pedro-duk/README.md

 **Proficient technologies**
 * Backend Development with Node.JS and Nest.JS
 * .NET 8 and C#
-* Python for Data Science
+* Python, Pandas and Seaborn for Data Science
 * MongoDB
 * PostgreSQL and MySQL
 * Docker/Kubernetes

-## Some of my repositories
+## Some of my GitHub Repositories

 ### Backend
 * WepAPIs references: